German mediatisation: Assault on the imperial knights and counts

 On 12 June 1806, Napoleon established the Confederation of the Rhine to extend and help secure the eastern border of France.
-In reluctant recognition of Napoleon's dismemberment of imperial territory, on 6 August 1806, the Holy Roman Emperor Francis II declared the Empire abolished, and claimed as much power as he could retain as ruler of the Habsburg realms.
-To gain support from the more powerful German states, the former Holy Roman Emperor accepted, and Napoleon encouraged, the mediatisation by those that remained of their minor neighbouring states.
+In reluctant recognition of Napoleon's dismemberment of imperial territory, on 6 August 1806 Emperor Francis II the declared the Holy Roman Empire abolished, and claimed as much power as he could retain as ruler of the Habsburg Realm.
+To gain support from the more powerful German states, the former Holy Roman Emperor accepted, and Napoleon encouraged, those that remained to mediatise their minor neighbouring states.
 Mediatisation transferred the sovereignty of more than 100 small secular states to their larger neighbours, most of whom became founding members of the Confederation in order to participate in the annexations.

 Between the first abdication of Napoleon in 1814 and the Battle of Waterloo and the final abdication of Napoleon in 1815, the Congress of Vienna was convened by the Great Powers to redraw the borders of Europe.
 During this time, it was decided that the mediatised principalities, free cities, and secularised states would not be reinstated.
 Instead, the former rulers who held a vote within the Imperial Diet were to enjoy an improved aristocratic status, being deemed equal to the still-reigning monarchs for marital purposes, and entitled to claim compensation for their losses.
 But it was left to each of the annexing states to compensate mediatised dynasties, and the latter had no international right to redress if dissatisfied with the new regime's reimbursement decisions.
 In 1825 and 1829, those houses which had been designated the "Mediatized Houses" were formalised, at the sole discretion of the ruling states, and not all houses that ruled states that were mediatised were recognised as such.

 As a result of the Congress of Vienna, only 39 German states remained.